 There are many different levels of purity in the gold investment world.
-First and foremost, it is important to look for the amount gold, by weight, in the coin you're buying, regardless of what other less-valuable metals it has been alloyed with.
+First and foremost, it is important to look for the amount of gold, by weight, in the coin you're buying, regardless of what other less-valuable metals it has been alloyed with.
 This will be the most important factor come resale time.

-For example, take the American Gold Eagle.
+To start our examination of purity, take the American Gold Eagle.

 Alloying gold with more common, harder metals makes it less prone to scratches and other damage.
 Silver, zinc, and copper are all commonly combined with gold to make it more durable and less susceptible to visible wear.
 Pay attention to the total weight of pure gold per coin that you are getting.
 When it comes time for resale, that will be the most important factor, regardless of the other base metals it may be combined with.

 Gold must have a purity higher than .900 to be considered "fine gold".
 Along with the American Gold Eagle, the South African Krugerrand is another gold coin that qualifies by offering 91.67% purity (the remaining 8.33% is copper).

 The Krugerrand is unusual in that it has no face value.
 Generally, this is of little concern, as the value of the gold in 1 oz sovereign gold coins is worth many times the face value their designated face value.